jhominal/toytls/README.md

 In other words, beyond its teaching value in helping understanding TLS, this library should not be used by anyone, for any purpose.

+If you want to learn more about TLS 1.2, I can only recommend looking at https://tls12.xargs.org/

 ## Dependencies

 The dependencies are listed in `requirements.txt`.